Pamela Rabe

-Pamela Rabe (born Pamela June Koropatnick; 30 April 1959) is a Canadian–Australian actress and theatre director.
+Pamela Rabe (born Pamela June Koropatnick; 30 April 1959) is a Canadian and Australian actress and theatre director.
 A graduate of the Playhouse Acting School in Vancouver, Rabe is best known for her appearances in the Australian films Sirens, Cosi and Paradise Road, and for starring as Joan Ferguson in the television drama series Wentworth.

 Early life

 Rabe was born in Oakville, Ontario, Canada in 1959.
 The seventh of eight children, she graduated from the Playhouse Acting School in Vancouver.
 Rabe relocated to Australia in 1983 with Australian director, Roger Hodgman.
 They were married in 1984.

 Career

 Theatre

 Rabe is a prolific contributor to theatrical life in her adopted country in acting and directing, across a wide range of genres - musicals, comedy and drama.
 She is a long-standing collaborator with the Sydney Theatre Company and the Melbourne Theatre Company.
 Rabe was once described by Melbourne theatre critic Alison Croggon as having the sort of presence that "makes shy people swallow hard and lesser mortals involuntarily bow".

 Some of her other high-profile acting roles include Amanda Wingfield in Tennessee Williams's The Glass Menagerie at Belvoir, for which she won a Helpmann Award, Nora Boyle in Patrick White's The Season at Sarsaparilla, for which she won a Green Room Award for Best Actress, Richard III in the Sydney Theatre Company production of The War Of The Roses, which co-starred Cate Blanchett as Richard II. and Marquise Isabelle de Merteuil in Les Liaisons Dangereuses alongside Hugo Weaving.

 In 2005, she performed an experimental play called Woman-Bomb, in which she inhabited the body and mind of a suicide bomber.

 In 2010, she starred in the Melbourne stage production of David Mamet's play Boston Marriage.

 In 2012, Rabe received a Helpmann Award for Best Female Actor in a Musical for her performance in Grey Gardens for The Production Company.
 In July 2015, she won a second Helpmann Award, this time for Best Female Actor in a Play, for her performance in The Glass Menagerie.

 In late 2017, Rabe played the roles of Helene Alving in Henrik Ibsen’s Ghosts for Sydney's Belvoir St Theatre, Mrs. Higgins in the Julie Andrews-directed revival of My Fair Lady (replacing Robyn Nevin), and the role of Mary in Colm Tóibín's The Testament of Mary, at the Malthouse Theatre, Melbourne.
 In 2018, she starred in Lucy Kirkwood's The Children at the Melbourne Theatre Company.